The Diary of a Young Girl

 The Diary of a Young Girl, commonly referred to as The Diary of Anne Frank, is a book of the writings from the Dutch-language diary kept by Anne Frank while she was in hiding for two years with her family during the Nazi occupation of the Netherlands.
 The family was apprehended in 1944, and Anne Frank died of typhus in the Bergen-Belsen concentration camp in 1945.
 Anne's diaries were retrieved by Miep Gies and Bep Voskuijl.
-Miep gave them to Anne's father, Otto Frank, the family's only survivor, just after the Second World War was over.
+Gies gave them to Anne's father, Otto Frank, the family's only survivor, just after the end of World War II in Europe.

 The diary has since been published in more than 70 languages.
 It was first published under the title Het Achterhuis.
 Dagboekbrieven 14 Juni 1942 – 1 Augustus 1944 (/nl/; The Annex: Diary Notes 14 June 1942 – 1 August 1944) by Contact Publishing in Amsterdam in 1947.
 The diary received widespread critical and popular attention on the appearance of its English language translation, Anne Frank: The Diary of a Young Girl by Doubleday & Company (United States) and Vallentine Mitchell (United Kingdom) in 1952.
 Its popularity inspired the 1955 play The Diary of Anne Frank by the screenwriters Frances Goodrich and Albert Hackett, which they adapted for the screen for the 1959 movie version.
 The book is included in several lists of the top books of the 20th century.

 The copyright of the Dutch version of the diary, published in 1947, expired on 1 January 2016, seventy years after the author's death, as a result of a general rule in copyright law of the European Union.
 Following this, the original Dutch version was made available online.